 Before a national eID scheme can be used it must be approved by the EU.
 If it is approved, the national eID can be used to access government services, or private services with a public task, in another member state of the European Economic Area (EEA).

 Find out more about eIDAS with the Dutch government.

 Complying with eIDAS

-If you have any questions or feedback relating to eIDAS, you can contact the digital government.
+If you have any questions or feedback relating to eIDAS, you can contact the Netherlands' Digital Government.